serramat/NodeTorrent/README.md

 Download file:

-- 1 release: right-clicking on the desired entry and choose a download method
+- 1 release: right-clicking on the desired entry (for YTS right-clicking on desidered button) and choose a download method
 - 2 release or more: select two or more checkboxes, then right-click anywhere and choose a download method